-- 6.79.
-The company performed more strongly than forecast in 2018/19 with additional management resource delivering improved operational stability and financial performance. - 6.80.
-EE is now able to issue Renewable Obligation Certificates (ROCs) for power generated through low carbon sources to secure new income for the company. - 6.81.
+- 5.71.EE is now able to issue Renewable Obligation Certificates (ROCs) for power generated through low carbon sources to secure new income for the company. - 5.72.
 A number of network legacy repairs have been identified through thermal imaging drone survey work and investment in improving network quality remains a key priority for district heating longevity.
-Condition surveys of operating plant at the heat station also identify significant investment need or replacement, co-dependent upon securing a steam source when current arrangements expire. - 6.82.
-Long term financial planning remains the biggest issue and risk, with proposals being brought forward during 2019 to address this.
+Condition surveys of operating plant

+- at the heat station also identify significant investment need or replacement, codependent upon securing a steam source when current arrangements expire. - 5.73.
+Long term financial planning and affordability remains the biggest issue and risk, with proposals being brought forward during 2019 to address this.
 Affordability of the proposals will need to address the roles and responsibilities of shareholder and company in determining the investment required.